Spicy-Boy/Media-Server/readme.txt

 XXX - Added keyboard controls (left right a and d) to traverse the list of images

-todo - make independent page for gallery
+XXX - make independent page for gallery

-todo - transfer all scripts to their own files. put gallery scripts into a subfolder for galleries (should have always been that way ;_;)
+XXX - transfer all scripts to their own files. put gallery scripts into a subfolder for galleries (should have always been that way ;_;)

-todo - add links to a user's galleries
+XXX - add links to a user's galleries